rayoub/rupee/README.md

 -d  | random code for miscellaneous task
 -?  | prints the available options

-In the case of searching for structures similar to an uploaded structure, the ```-s``` option ignores the ID_TYPE parameter and expects an internal upload id for the DB_ID parameter.
+In the case of searching for structures similar to an uploaded structure, the ```-s``` option expects an internal upload id for the DB_ID parameter.

 At this stage, you only need to build the rupee-mgr project to proceed.